factor/factor/reference/allocator-full-comparison-20260908/AUDIT.md

 orders.
 This assessment covers Factor's whole-register IR contract.
 It does not claim that these ports implement every LLVM target facility or every regalloc2 API constraint.
-Performance and general correctness are separate gates; no final source is accepted while the callback failure recorded below remains unresolved.
+Performance and general correctness are separate gates; no final source is accepted while a checked whole-compiler closure failure remains unresolved.

 ## LLVM-style greedy